 Our delicate rings are Sterling Silver with various gorgeous stones, and pack a dangerous punch.
 While, rather than poison, we recommend storing a touch of intoxicating perfume in your ring, to draw in the object of your desire.

-Available colors are Garnet (red), Topaz (light blue), Peridot (green), Amethyst (purple), Moon Stone (white/iridescent), Amber (Yellow)
+Available colors are Garnet (Red), Topaz (Blue), Peridot (Green), Amethyst (Purple), Moon Stone (White/iridescent), Amber (Orange)

 History of Poison Rings